 The Oregon Constitution and state law require that deliberations of the Legislative Assembly and its committees be open to the public.
 The law also requires public notice of meetings and maintenance of public meeting records.
 These practices ensure that the legislative process is open to public scrutiny.

 Effective Date of Laws

 The regular effective date of a measure is January 1 of the year following passage of the measure.
 Some measures may contain a provision, such as an emergency clause, that specifies an earlier effective date.

 The Oregon Constitution prohibits tax measures from having an emergency clause.
 This ensures that the people have the right to refer a tax measure for a vote by petition before it goes into effect.

 In 2010, voters approved a ballot measure referred by the Legislature requiring the Legislature to meet annually.
 Beginning in 2011, the Legislature convenes in February at the State Capitol in Salem, but sessions may not exceed 160 days in odd-numbered years and 35 days in even-numbered years.
 Five-day extensions are allowed by a two-thirds vote in both houses.
 In addition, the Legislature may hold an organizational session to swear in newly elected officials, elect legislative leaders, adopt rules, organize and appoint committees and begin introducing bills.

 Special sessions to deal with emergencies may be called by the governor or by a majority of each chamber.
-For example, the Legislative Assembly called itself into a special session in 2002, 2006, 2008 and 2010, Governor Ted Kulongoski called for a special session in 2006, and Governor John Kitzhaber called for a special session in 2012.
+For example, the Legislative Assembly called itself into a special session in 2002, 2006, 2008 and 2010, Governor Ted Kulongoski called for a special session in 2006, and Governor John Kitzhaber called for a special session in 2012 and in 2013.